Welcome to another of Secret Flying’s Fuel Dumps.

 This article is strictly for educational purposes only.
 Should you choose to book a fuel dumped ticket, Secret Flying bears no responsibility whatsoever.

-This week’s Fuel Dump is for flights from North Africa to the USA and Canada.
+This week’s Fuel Dump is for flights from New York, Los Angeles or San Francisco to many South East Asia destinations.

 By using a 1x strike, you can remove ALL of the ticket’s fuel surcharge:

-In our image, you can see that by adding a 1x strike, the roundtrip price of the Cairo to New York flight drops by 56%.
+In our above image, you can see that by adding a 1x strike, the roundtrip price of the New York to Hanoi, Vietnam flight is only $397 roundtrip.

 The entire fuel surcharge component on the ticked is dumped.